guettli/git-tips/README.md

 decide if they can be deleted or not.

 Use `branch -rd` to delete the remote branch, too.

-# tig: text based GUI for git

-[tig](https://jonas.github.io/tig/) is a text based GUI for git.

-Much better than `git log` on the command line.

 # ripgrep: recursive grep which respects .gitignore